nikkNizz/Drawish/README.md

     libxrender-dev

 #### USAGE
-You can open images from the" File->Open" menu.
+You can start drawing or you can open an image.
+Open images from the" File->Open" menu.
 You can also drag a file on the drawing area, paste an image from the clipboard ("Edit->Paste from clipboard") or from a file ("Edit->Paste from file").
+Some **settings**, such as pen size or text options, are automatically restored from the previous session.

 The drawing options are visible on the left of the drawing area.
 The color palette is also visible here.